ShenCiao/Ciallo/README.md

 This research project, titled  **_Ciallo: The next-generation vector paint program_** is published in the SIGGRAPH 2023 Talk.
 The techniques demonstrated in this project have been anticipated by our community for almost two decades.

-A [web demo](https://shenciao.github.io/Ciallo) to showcase our stroke rendering technique.
+A [web demo](https://shenciao.github.io/Ciallo) to showcase the stroke rendering technique.

 The name "Ciallo" is the combination of the Italian "Ciao" and English "Hello", comes from the video game *Sabbat of the Witch* developed by *Yuzusoft*.

 The project is greatly inspired by [Blender Grease Pencil](https://docs.blender.org/manual/en/latest/grease_pencil/introduction.html).
 To offer a free open-source industrial-level paint program, Shen Ciao will integrate the stroke rendering methods into the grease pencil.

-The research will be presented at the SIGGRAPH 2023 Conference on Thursday, 10 August 2023, [presentation link](https://s2023.siggraph.org/presentation/?id=gensub_185&sess=sess176).
-The final draft version of the paper (two-page abstract) is [available](./paper).
+The final draft version of the [paper](./paper) (two-page abstract).
+The research was presented at the SIGGRAPH 2023 Conference on Thursday, 10 August 2023, [video](https://youtu.be/KkwW6M16O3c).

 ## Core Features